 Exporters of U.S. food and agricultural products are strongly advised to review the standards of any item they intend to ship to Jordan.
-Importers can purchase printed standards from the JSMO for a nominal fee.
+Importers can purchase printed standards from the JSMO for a nominal fee (See below the updated list regarding food, feed and beverages).
 The Jordan Food and Drug Administration and other government authorities have very low tolerance for food standard violations.
 Any consignment not meeting the official standard will be rejected, with the product subject to either its re-export or destruction at the importer's expense.